 Consequently, it is the obligation of business information officers to dialog internally in order to identify and execute against these opportunities.
 IT's role within an organization should be formed out of its ability to maximize efficiency, particularly within companies that largely ignored technology's contribution during stronger economic times.
 This downturn is another opportunity to create an even more visible role for IT within the enterprise.
 CIOs who recognize this will be able to create and drive an even more compelling professional value proposition for their organizations.

 Shawn Banerji is a member of the Information Officers and Business and Professional Services Practices within the technology sector at Russell Reynolds Associates.
-Write to him at email@example.com.
+Email any questions to firstname.lastname@example.org.